rstacruz/expug/docs/misc/prior_art.md

 # Misc: Prior art

+> a.k.a., "Why should I use Expug over other template engines?"

 There's [calliope] and [slime] that brings Haml and Slim to Elixir, respectively.
 Expug offers a bit more:

 ## Pug/Jade syntax!